concur/bootstrapper/README.md

 If you are starting on a fresh new machine, continue with the following steps:

 1. [VMware Fusion][vmware] installed via download and running the installer.
+  * NOTE: In VMware Fusion 8.1, there's a port forwarding bug.
+Follow these [steps][port-forwarding] to patch your install.
 2. [Vagrant][vagrant] installed via download and running the installer.
 3. [Vagrant-VMware Plugin][vagrant-vmware] buy a license and follow directions in email.
 4. Clone, review, then execute the script and follow the instructions: